pyodide/pyodide/docs/new_packages.md

 The tarball may be in any of the formats supported by Python's `shutil.unpack_archive`: `tar`, `gztar`, `bztar`, `xztar`, and `zip`.

+#### `source/path`

+Alternatively to `source/url`, a relative or absolute path can be specified as package source.
+This is useful for local testing or building packages which are not available online in the required format.

+If a path is specified, any provided checksums are ignored.

 #### `source/md5`

 The MD5 checksum of the tarball.
 It is recommended to use SHA256 instead of MD5.